riteshbachhar/Fraud-detection-using-AI/README.md

 </p>
 <p align="center"><b>Figure 3.
 Half correlation matrix for the 23 features.
 Features with high correlations were excluded from model tuning.</b></p>

 We trained the model and used a held‑out validation set to tune hyperparameters.
-We performed a grid search over `max_depth`, `learning_rate`, and `sub_sample` to identify the best-performing configurations.
+We performed a grid search over `max_depth`, `learning_rate`, and `subsample` to identify the best-performing configurations.

 **Metrics and rationale:** We selected precision, recall, and F1 score as our primary success metrics because the data were highly imbalanced, with only 0.1% of records in the positive class.
 We prioritized metrics that reflect ranking quality and the tradeoff between false positives and false negatives rather than overall accuracy.
 Top five hyperparameter combinations were selected by highest validation F1; precision, recall, and training time for these configurations were reported in Table 1 to illustrate tradeoffs between model performance and computational cost.